I'm Gonna Get Me a Gun: Subject

 The song's protagonist is a young man who means to obtain a gun, out of frustration with his grinding, unfulfilling work and the lack of respect he apparently receives from his co-workers.
-The selection can be perceived as a kind of sequel to "Matthew and Son."
+The selection can be perceived as a kind of sequel to "Matthew and Son" and a prelude to Northern Wind.

-“I'm Gonna Get Me a Gun” was written, composed, and originally released in the middle 1960s, years before workplace violence became a major problem in the United States.
+"I'm Gonna Get Me a Gun" was recorded on 23 January 1967 together with "When I Speak To The Flowers", "The Tramp", "Hummingbird" and "Lady", all of which appeared on Steven's debut album Matthew and Son.
+The song was written, composed, and originally released in the middle 1960s, years before workplace violence and school shootings became a major problem in the United States.